Terms & Definitions

 - Your electric utility, Eversource, can serve as your supplier.
 In that case, you have Eversource’s Basic Service, and Eversource both buys electricity for you and delivers electricity to you.

 - You can select an electricity supplier on your own.
 In that case, Eversource only delivers electricity to you.

 - Your municipal government can establish an electricity aggregation and, with that program, the City can select an electricity supplier for you, as with Acton Power Choice.
 In this case, Eversource only delivers electricity to you.

 Electricity supply (Sometimes referred to simply as supply) – This term refers to the electricity that is delivered.
-Electricity supply charges appear on the Supply portion of your Eversource electricity bill.
-Electricity supply charges are calculated by multiplying the amount of electricity you use (in kilowatt hours) by a price.
-Electricity supply charges do not include charges for the delivery of the electricity or for the maintenance of electricity-related infrastructure.
+The electricity supply charge appears on the Supply portion of your Eversource electricity bill.
+The electricity supply charge is calculated by multiplying the amount of electricity you use (in kilowatt hours) by a price.
+The electricity supply charge does not include charges for the delivery of the electricity or for the maintenance of electricity-related infrastructure.
 Those charges appear on the Delivery portion of your Eversource electricity bill.

 “Green” electricity – Green electricity is electricity that is generated by a renewable energy resource, such as solar or wind.